weihan1/transientangelo/README.md

 ## 👨‍🍳 Usage

+### Memory Usage
+All experiments are ran on a single RTXA6000 GPU with 48GB of memory.
+There are a couple ways to reduce the memory usage to fit on smaller GPUs.
+For instance, you can reduce the size of the model (i.e. reducing `model.geometry.xyz_encoding_config.log2_hashmap_size`).
+Furthermore, you can also skip evaluation by setting `trainer.val_check_interval` to a value larger than `trainer.max_steps`.

 ### Training
 The training command structure will be as follows:
 ```
 python launch.py --config <CONFIG_PATH> --gpu <GPU_ID> --train dataset.scene=<SCENE> dataset.num_views=<NUM_VIEWS>
 ```
 Two main configs: transient-neuralangelo-blender.yaml and transient-neuralangelo-captured.yaml are our configs for the simulated and captured dataset, respectively.
-On the low photon experiments, please use the transient-neuralangelo-blender{PHOTON_LEVEL}.yaml and transient-neuralangelo-captured{PHOTON_LEVEL}.yaml.
+On the low photon experiments, please use the `transient-neuralangelo-blender{PHOTON_LEVEL}.yaml` and `transient-neuralangelo-captured{PHOTON_LEVEL}.yaml`.
 In the current code base, evaluation will follow immediately after training.

-### Evaluation:
+### Evaluation
 If you decide to run evaluation, you will be using this command structure:
 ```
 python launch.py --config <CONFIG_PATH> --gpu <GPU_ID> --resume <CKPT_PATH> --test dataset.scene=<SCENE> dataset.num_views=<NUM_VIEWS>